| My Story This abbreviated version of my connection to Tovste will

 had the heavy responsibility of helping his illiterate, Ukrainian-speaking

+parents settle in the new country.
 The birth certificate from the Greek Catholic church was

 revealing in a number of ways.
 It showed that the family had